vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug Fix ][ Button ] Fixed a bug that the color palette does not change on the edit screen when there is no background.

 [ Other ] Update the required WordPress version
 [ Add Function ][ Custom CSS ( Pro ) ] Add custom css extension in inspector controls.
 [ Specification Change ][ Grid Column ( Pro ) ] Changed margin setting from 1 to 0.1 separator.